KDE/audex/README.md

 ### Some of the new features

-* Now dependencies to cdio/cdparanoia anymore (new custom ripping engine)
+* No dependencies to cdio/cdparanoia anymore (new custom ripping engine)
 * CD-Text support
 * Full offset correction with AccurateRip database reading support (http://www.accuraterip.com/driveoffsets.htm)
 * AccurateRip support (http://www.accuraterip.com/)